Financial-Times/origami/README.md

 ## Events

-The following events will be dispatched on the Tabs' root DOM element, in the `detail` property of the event object:
+The following events will be dispatched on the Tabs' root DOM element:

 * `oTabsReady`: The Tabs object has initialised.
+Event properties:
+    * `detail.tabs`: The __o-tabs__ object.
 * `oTabsTabSelected`: A tab has been selected.
+Event properties:
+    * `detail.tabs`: The __o-tabs__ object.
-Passes two arguments: the indexes of the `selected` tab and `lastSelected` tab.
+    * `detail.selected`: The index of the selected tab.
+    * `detail.lastSelected`: The index of the last selected tab.

 ## API

 Tabs are indexed starting from 0.

-The following API methods will be provided:
+The following API methods are provided:

 * `selectTab(idx)`: Select tab `idx`.
 Does nothing if tab `idx` does not exist or is already selected.
 * `destroy()`: Unbind events, remove `o-tabs--js` class.